-You’ve added <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-..."> and the <ins class="adsbygoogle"> tag.
-DevTools Network confirms adsbygoogle.js returned 200.
-But after refreshes, after hours, the ad slot stays a blank <ins> block.
-This is the most “looks correct, isn’t” failure mode in AdSense — and almost always traces to one of six wiring issues, not a code bug.
+You’ve added <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-..."> plus the <ins class="adsbygoogle"> tag.
+DevTools → Network confirms adsbygoogle.js returned 200.
+But after refreshes, after hours, the slot stays a blank <ins> block.
+This is the most “looks correct, isn’t” failure mode in AdSense, and it almost always traces to one of seven wiring or account issues, not a code bug.

 Common causes